kryptokrona/kryptokrona-docs/api/wallet-rpc-api.md

 # Wallet RPC API

-Bytecoin RPC Wallet is a HTTP server which provides JSON 2.0 RPC interface for Bytecoin payment operations and address management.
+TurtleCoin RPC Wallet is a HTTP server which provides JSON 2.0 RPC interface for TurtleCoin payment operations and address management.

 ## Interacting with the API

-To make a JSON PRC request to your Bytecoin RPC Wallet you should use a POST request that looks like this:
+To make a JSON PRC request to your TurtleCoin RPC Wallet you should use a POST request that looks like this:

 `http://<service address>:<service port>/json_rpc`

 Parameter            | Description
 -------------------- | ------------------------------------------------------------
-`<service address>`  | IP of Bytecoin RPC Wallet, if RPC Wallet is located on local machine it is either 127.0.0.1 or localhost
+`<service address>`  | IP of TurtleCoin RPC Wallet, if RPC Wallet is located on local machine it is either 127.0.0.1 or localhost
-`<service port>`     | Bytecoin RPC Wallet port, by default it is binded to 8070 port, but it can be manually binded to any port you want, read more about this here.
+`<service port>`     | TurtleCoin RPC Wallet port, by default it is binded to 8070 port, but it can be manually binded to any port you want, read more about this here.